project-arcana/phantasm-renderer/Backend.md

 ## Threading

 With one exception, the PRB backend is entirely free-threaded and internally synchronized.
-The internal synchronization is minimal, and parallel recording of command lists is encouraged.
-The exception is the `backend::submit` method, which must only be called on one thread at a time.
+The synchronization is minimal, and parallel recording of command lists is encouraged, which takes place on thread-local components.
+The exception is the `Backend::submit` method, which must only be called on one thread at a time.

 ## Resource States